-Written examinations are normally sat in person whereby candidates answer three questions from a two-hour unseen written paper.
+Written examinations are normally sat in person whereby candidates answer three short format questions (out of a choice of four) and two long answer essay questions (out of a choice of four) from a two-hour unseen written paper.
 Subject to pandemic conditions at the time, it may be necessary to move the examination to an online platform as we have done so recently.
 If this becomes necessary, more information will be given to you in plenty of time.
 Past exam papers can be found on OXAM (Oxford Examination Papers Online).

-6. PRACTICAL INFORMATION RELEVANT TO ALL SUBMITTED WORK
+7. PRACTICAL INFORMATION RELEVANT TO ALL SUBMITTED WORK

 Cover page - Each piece of submitted work should have a simple cover page showing the degree and subject for which the essay is submitted, the title as approved, the module being assessed (where appropriate) and the candidate's examination number and the word count.
 It must not show the candidate's name, college, supervisor's name, or any identifying information.
-Please also take care to use your candidate number (available to you when you log onto Student Self Service) and NOT your student number
+Please also take care to use your candidate number (available to you when you log onto Student Self Service) and NOT your student number.

-TurnItin - All submitted work will be uploaded to TurnItIn, which is an electronic text matching system that can be used to identify poor academic practice or plagiarism (see the annexe on Plagiarism and your Exam Conventions for details of potential penalties)
+TurnItin - All submitted work will be uploaded to TurnItIn, which is an electronic text matching system that can be used to identify poor academic practice or plagiarism (see the annexe on Plagiarism and your Exam Conventions for details of potential penalties).